fx-giant/giant-documentations/visual/using-bar-chart.md

 ![example1](images/giant-101-barchart/bar-chart-1-y.PNG)

 Make sure to always change your **Display Name** when choosing your column for the axis so that the information you are showcasing is clear to your audience.
 In this case, I label my **[Sum]Sales Data.Units** to be **Number of items sold** because that is what I get when aggregating my data using GIANT's built in function.
+We want to make sure that the naming of your axis are appropriate for the target audience to read.
+Ideally, we do not want any "_" or "-" within our display name.
+Our axis should be labeled to reflect our ideas of what we want to show.

 The given result is as follows: